osrf/ros2multirobotbook/src/ui.md

 );
 ```

+This performs a ROS2 subscription to the `RomiCore.doorStates` topic, similar to the service call we did earlier, `romi-js` abstracts away the ROS2 topic name and provide type information.
+The callback will be fired each time a new door state message comes in, in the callback, we simply update the `doorStates` state.

-also pass the door state to the door component
+now just pass the door state to the door component

 ```js
 <Door door={door} doorState={doorStates[door.name]} />